ROBSON RANCH DENTON PICKLEBALL CLUB

 - The Challenging Player

 records their game scores, in ink, on the RAC with all games played

 “in succession”.
 Each game score is recorded by the Challenging

 Player and attested (with initials) by any of the 3 players in the foursome, which affirms the correct game score.

 - After completing 20

-successive games (or gaining 150 points, see criteria below) over several different days of play, the Challenging
+successive games (a minimum 176 points, see criteria below) over several different days of play, the Challenging

-Player returns the RAC to the Ramada bulletin board and notify Ratings Committee of your completion.
+Player returns the RAC to the Ramada bulletin board and notifies the Ratings Committee of their completion.
 If the RAC is

 not returned within 14 days, the Challenging Player is automatically